Input Director

 3.4 Configuration

-The Systems tag holds definitions for all the client systems that can be controlled by this system, and includes the details about the layout of all systems monitors.
+The Systems tag holds definitions for a profile's client systems that can be controlled by this system, and includes the details about the layout of all systems monitors.

 For example: